Oops and Daisies

 June 19, 2018 by Liz SanFilippo Hall

-They said kids change everything… you lose sleep over them, you cry over them, your schedule revolves around them and their needs, and somehow through it all, your heart grows with so much love.
+They said kids change everything.
+You lose sleep over them.
+You cry over them.
+Your schedule revolves around them and their needs, and somehow through it all, your heart grows with so much love.
 In the process, your world changes SO much.
-What I didn’t know, and didn’t quite expect, is just how much becoming a parent and motherhood would also change me.
-And how it keeps changing me as they get … [Read more...]
+What I didn’t know, and didn’t quite expect, is just how much becoming a parent and motherhood would also change me... and how it keeps changing me as they get … [Read more...]

-Filed Under: Family & Lifestyle, Parenting, Work From Home Tagged With: find myself, hobby, journal, journey, makeup, mom hobbies, more than mom, parenting, permission, personal development, rediscovering yourself, self care, working on finding yourself
+Filed Under: Family & Lifestyle, Parenting, Work From Home Tagged With: find myself, hobby, identity, journal, journey, mom hobbies, more than mom, parenting, permission, personal development, rediscovering yourself, self care, working on finding yourself

-July 21, 2017 by Liz SanFilippo Hall
+January 1, 2018 by Liz SanFilippo Hall

 • « Previous Page